Improve your writing skills with these tips.

-For example, both Reuters and AP urge their journalists to avoid writing with exclamation marks in place of other punctuation.
+For example, Reuters and AP urge their journalists to avoid writing with exclamation marks in place of other punctuation.
 They also ask writers to avoid using any other word than “said” or “says” when demonstrating speech.

-If you’re used to writing informal pieces, style choices like this can really bring out the professionalism in your work.
+If you’re used to writing informal pieces, style choices like this can bring out the professionalism in your work.

 Similarly, when you start writing, establish some ground rules for your brand’s own writing style.

 While the guides for AP (which requires payment to access) and Reuters (which is free) are available online, books written by newspaper editors—such as Harold Evans’ Do I Make Myself Clear?—are also widely available on websites such as Amazon.